CHOIR LESSONS

 For choral singers, Conservatorium programs are sequentially planned so they can start at entry level and move through to more advanced performance settings.
 Choir sessions on offer include:

-• ConChorus (advanced adult) with Jill Carter
+• ConChorus (advanced adult) with Lois Johnston

 • Forget Me Nots (community choir) with Leigh Robertson and Jenny Worrell